 9. Sunburn Festival – Call For Music Lover

-If you are a music lover, you need to get yourself to Asia’s premiere three day electronic dance and music event Sunburn!
+If you are a music lover, you need to get yourself to Asia’s premiere three day electronic dance and music event Goa Sunburn 2020!
 Sunburn is a synergy of music, entertainment, food, shopping and lifestyle that pulls music tourism in India.
 It is one of the most popular Goa festivals that attracts tourists from all over the world.

 Location: Calangute Beach